plabradorjr/surgi_app/README.md

 # 🏩 SurgiApp v0.0.1

-This is my Flatiron Bootcamp Project on Sinatra and ActiveRecord
+This is a Flatiron School Project on the topics of Sinatra and ActiveRecord.

 ## What is it?